 A book isn’t a book without a title (even if it’s “Untitled”).
 And, a book’s title page is essential for a professional-looking work.
 Whether you’re publishing in ebook, print book, or both, it’s important to include a title page.
 But what is a title page?
 What purpose does it serve?
 And, what should be on it?
 Luckily, the answers to all these questions are pretty simple.
 So read on to find out all about a book title page.

-This is a part of a series where we are analyzing all of the different parts of a book, and how to best craft them.
+This is a part of a series where I am analyzing all of the different parts of a book, and how to best craft them.
 If you'd like to learn more about the different parts of a book, be sure to check it out here.

 - What a title page is in a book